appsemble/appsemble/packages/cli/README.md

 appsemble app export --id <app-id>
 ```

-Supported arguments for this app are `resources`, `assets` and `path`.
-Resources is used to specify
+Supported arguments for this command are `resources`, `assets` and `path`.
+Resources is used to
-whether to include the resources in the exported file, the same can be applied to assets and path is
+specify whether to include the resources in the exported file, the same can be applied to assets and
-the path of the folder where you want to put your downloaded file.
-The default path is `./apps`, and
+path is the path of the folder where you want to put your downloaded file.
+The default path is
-resources and assets are by default `false`.
+`./apps`, and resources and assets are by default `false`.

 To import an app from a zip file, use the following command: